 In the same vein, be wary of any light or thin fonts, as your reader will likely get frustrated if your resume is hard to read.
 Use black instead of grey or any other color so that your resume is optimized for readability.

-How to Leverage Formatting to Make Your Resume Font Pop
+4 Tips You Can Use To Leverage Formatting & Make Your Resume Font Pop

 In addition to choosing a font, you can also use various formatting styles to make certain areas of your resume stand out.